kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-element.md

 ### Expected Trend Test

+> **Definition**
-- "Expected Trend Test" element is used to perform expected trend test in the modeling process.
+"Expected Trend Test" element is used to perform expected trend test in the modeling process.

 - On the object field, you input the output data from previous element to provide the data needed for expected trend test process.